PlantNetwork maintains an email list to circulate job vacancies to our members and also provides links to horticultural careers advice.

 What we require:

-- Job description
+- Job description (300 words max.)

 - Salary – PlantNetwork supports the Professional Gardeners’ Guild salary guidelines.

-- Application process
+- Details of application process

 - Closing date

-- Members £125, non-members £250
+- Members (institutional membership required) £125; non-members £250

 - Invoices can be paid by BACS transfer, cheque or online payment.